This post may contain affiliate links. Please read our disclosure policy.

 Keep your ingredients cold

 Like all pastries, these biscuits need cold ingredients, especially clumps of cold butter, to become light and flaky in the oven.
-The dry ingredients surrounding the cold butter get pushed up and out when placed in a hot oven, and you're rewarded with the crisp-lightness we love.
+The dry ingredients surrounding the cold butter and cold chopped strawberries get pushed up and out when placed in a hot oven, leaving the biscuits crisp and light.

 Use buttermilk or a near-perfect substitute